-Quite simply, there is no other channel strip on the planet that has the versatility of the ARC-1.1.
-What you have here is a mic/line preamp, parametric equaliser and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
+Quite simply, there is no other recording channel strip on the planet that has the versatility of the ARC-1.1.
+What you have here is a mic/line preamp, parametric equalizer and compressor/limiter that can be used in conjuction as a recording channel or, accessed as completely separate elements.
 The ARC is not just one piece of kit but multiple pieces bundled into one chassis with a clever relay routing system so you can assign each element to the main signal path or to externally accessed I/O.

 The signal path of the ARC utilizes high end audio opamps from Analog Devices which have been selected for their wide frequency response and naturally warm sound.
 These devices are also used in our SOC-1.1 compressor, which has been likened by many to sound like a tube unit.
 The mic preamp input uses our BE40 True Class A amplifiers to provide impressively low noise at high gains.
 The output section of the ARC includes a switchable steel core transformer that adds a more vintage sound if so desired.
 (All componentry is "through hole", there is no sub-minature surface mount circuitry in this unit).

 The extensive equalizer section includes a variable high pass filter, two parametic mid bands covering the full audio spectrum and bass/treble shelving bands.
 The compressor is a clone of our famous SOC-1.1 opto design and attached to that is a very fast FET limiter.
 Even more powerful, each band of the eq can be assigned to the side chain of the compressor for frequency dependant effects.
 Read the controls and functions section below to find out more about the creative versatility of the ARC-1.1.